rajatiiser/Computer_Vision_Projects/Basic Image Processing Techniques/README.md

 ## Author

 Rajat Kumar
-Master Data Science and AI  Program
+Professional  Master in Data Science and AI <br>
+Master in  Mathematics